 What does the test result mean?

-Mild to moderately elevated levels of thyroid antibodies may be found in a variety of thyroid diseases.
+Mild to moderately elevated levels of thyroid antibodies may be found in association with a variety of diseases, and must be interpreted in combination with symptoms and other thyroid hormone tests to diagnose autoimmune thyroid disease.

-Significantly increased concentrations most frequently indicate thyroid autoimmune diseases such as Hashimoto’s thyroiditis, primary myxoedema, and Graves’ disease.
+Significantly increased thyroid antibody concentrations most frequently indicate thyroid autoimmune diseases such as Hashimoto thyroiditis, primary hypothyroidism, and Graves disease.
 In general, the higher the level, the more likely autoimmune thyroid disease is present.
-All of these antibodies, if present in the mother, can increase the risk of hypothyroidism or hyperthyroidism in the foetus or newborn.
+If present in the mother, thyroid antibodies are associated with an increased the risk of hypothyroidism or hyperthyroidism in the foetus or newborn.

 Thyroid antibodies can also be found in other autoimmune disorders, such Type 1 diabetes, pernicious anaemia, rheumatoid arthritis, and SLE.

 A certain percentage of patients who are healthy may be positive for one or more thyroid antibodies.
-The prevalence of thyroid antibodies tends to be higher in women and tends to increase with age.
-If a person with no apparent thyroid dysfunction has a thyroid antibody present, the doctor will track health over time, and monitor thyroid function tests (TSH, FT4 and sometimes FT3).
-While most may never experience thyroid dysfunction, a few patients may develop it in the future.
+The prevalence of thyroid antibodies tends to be higher in women and increases with age.
+If a person with no apparent thyroid dysfunction has a thyroid antibody present, the doctor will track health over time and monitor thyroid function tests (TSH, FT4 and sometimes FT3).
+While most will never experience thyroid dysfunction, a few patients may develop it in the future.

 Monitoring of thyroid cancer

 TgAb and thyroglobulin can be used in in the monitoring of certain types of thyroid cancer.
-TgAb can sometimes, for technical reasons, interfere with the test results for thyroglobulin, hence why they must be requested and interpreted together.
-If TgAb or thyroglobulin is being used as a monitoring tool and has stayed high or dropped low initially but is increasing over time, then it may be that the treatment has not been effective and the condition is continuing or recurring.
-If levels are falling and/or have fallen to low or undetectable levels, then it is more likely that the therapy has been effective.
+TgAb can sometimes, for technical reasons, interfere with the test results for thyroglobulin which means that both tests should be requested and interpreted together.
+If TgAb and thyroglobulin are being used to monitor thyroid cancer, then high levels or increases over time may lead to further investigation of how well the treatment is working or whether the cancer has reoccurred.
+If levels are falling and/or have fallen to low or undetectable levels, then it is more likely that treatment has been effective. -

 Is there anything else I should know?